 When approaching or re-evaluating automation within a sales team, speed, productivity, and effectiveness in the mundane, administrative tasks should take priority.
 Give your reps as much coaching as they need to be great conversationalists, then give them as much time as possible to interact with prospects.
 The key is to make your reps good at and available for conversations at all times.

-Use sales tools to automate repetitive and time intensive tasks like:
+Use sales cadence or dialer tools to automate repetitive and time intensive tasks like:

 - Outreach: prospect info/research, some emails, call list development